Coral Reef Ecosystem Accounting

 Services data:

-Data quality should be assessed following TG-0.7 Quality Assurance, with particular attention to temporal consistency, spatial coverage, and measurement uncertainty.
+Data quality should be assessed following TG-0.7 Quality Assurance, with attention to temporal consistency, spatial coverage, and measurement uncertainty.

 Step 2: Reef extent classification and mapping